AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 6.md

 - [ ] [Verin Thelyss](https://5e.tools/bestiary.html#verin%20thelyss_crcotn) - Leader at the Barracks
 - [ ] Reynard Allerton - scout worker at the Crematorium
 - [ ] Sebastian Allerton - thug worker at the Crematorium
-- [ ] Prolix Yusaf - Scholarly Agent of the Allegiance of Allsight at the Crematorium
+- [ ] Prolix Yusaf - Scholarly Agent of the Allegiance of Allsight at the Crematorium - Voice: Winter from *The Nursery Nurse*
 - [ ] Naevyn Tasithar - injured drow scout at the Infirmary
 - [ ] Foghome - firbolg priest at the Dilapidated Temple
 - [ ] Delez and Prima Demona - drow brother-sister at the Ready Room